 First of all, you need to remember that not all engagements end in marriage.
 An engagement period is a good time to learn how your prospective partner reacts in stressful situations, and the breakup will multiply that exponentially.

 Just as you would announce an engagement, you would want to let everyone know that the wedding has been called off.
 However, a celebratory party is generally not in order at a time like this.
-There are other ways to announce your breakup.
+There are other ways to announce your breakup without making what you just went through seem trite.

 Discuss your split with the clergy member or wedding officiant.
 This person needs to know before anyone else so he or she can take the wedding off what is probably a very busy schedule.
-Some clergy members may request at least one counseling session.
+Some clergy members may request at least one counseling session after the breakup.

 However, if one of you had a public affair or did something inexcusable, there is no way around people knowing the facts.
 It’s still best if you don’t perpetuate the discussion, or you may have a more difficult time getting your life back.